Martial Arts Frauds: Dominick Izzo Wing Chun

 How To Deal With Cult Leader Frauds?

 Dominick Izzo, a classic case of "small man's complex".
-His fabricated story in an attempt at clout chasing, falls "short".
+His fabricated story, in an attempt at clout chasing into staying relevant in martial arts, falls pretty "short".

 To summarize, toxic cult leaders and martial arts frauds are very dangerous to the martial arts community.